abebube/geo_filter/README.md

 Find instruction below on how to run the code in debug mode, how to run an already built version, and how to test.

 # To Run the Code
 Step 1: Install Angular and Node on machine if not available (~6.0.0 and ~8.9.4 respectively).
+To install angular, node is required.
+Angular install command is 'npm install @angular/cli@6.0.0'.
 Step 2: cd into the geo-filter-app folder and run the command 'npm install' to install the node_modules.
 Step 3: On successful node_modules installation, run the command 'ng serve' to serve the application, which will run on http://localhost:4200 by default.